carnivore

 Almost any diet can be beneficial, just as any diet can be detrimental.
 Take the popular gluten-free diet, which so many people swear by as a solution to health issues ranging from pain and inflammation to hyperactivity and concentration problems.
 Despite the potential health benefits of a gluten-free diet, not all gluten-free foods are healthy and there are plenty of gluten-free items on the grocery shelf that don’t belong in our carts (like cheese puffs, for instance).

 It boils down to this: The quality of your food choices matters.
 Particularly if you’re limiting your plate to only one-or-two food groups, then ensure you’re maximizing the nutrients you get from those foods.
 If you decide to opt for an all-meat diet, then ensure the cuts of meat you consume are of the utmost quality.
-Grass-fed meats and pasture-raised eggs will take you further than their lower quality equivalents.
+Pasture-raised meat and eggs will take you further than their lower quality equivalents.
 Plus, unlike other carnivores, your dinner can be delivered right to your doorstep.

 Kara McCartney is a freelance writer.